henriksommerfeld/blog-hugo/content/About.md

 I enjoy exploring computer stuff for business and pleasure.

-I live in Stockholm, Sweden and since 2015 (when I got married) my last name is _Sommerfeld_.
-I am a programmer working at [Academic Work][1] where I manage a small development team working on various internal systems.
-When writing this I'm new to the job and really looking forward to it.
+I live in Stockholm, Sweden and am currently on parental leave 👶🏻 from my work at [Academic Work](1) as a programmer and team manager.

 [1]: https://www.academicwork.com/